Zanda Health API DocumentationBeta

 X-RateLimit-Reset | Unix epoch timestamp when the window resets | All authenticated responses |

-Retry-After | Seconds to wait before retrying | 429 responses only |
+Retry-After | Seconds until capacity frees up (time to recovery) | 429 responses only |

 429 Response Body